Dr. Slayter is a Professor in the School of Social Work who does disability services research related to addictions and child welfare.

 Prior to her doctoral work, between 1995-2000, Dr. Slayter practiced as a forensic social worker in a variety of court-based settings in New York City.
 These settings included Washington Square Legal Services, where Dr. Slayter partnered with New York University law students in the co-representation of parents charged with child abuse and/or neglect.
 Dr. Slayter went on to work as a social worker and educational consultant for the Legal Aid Society’s Juvenile Rights Division in Brooklyn, where she partnered with guardians ad litem in the representation of children on cases related to child protection, juvenile justice and special education law.
 Dr. Slayter also worked as a social worker in partnership with public defenders at The Bronx Defenders, an early adopter of the “holistic advocacy” model of criminal defense.
 In the Bronx, Dr. Slayter developed a special interest in the behavioral health concerns of people with disabilities (especially people with intellectual disabilities).

-–Access to care, quality of care and pathways to and through health and social care services for people with disabilities in the United States
+–Access to care, quality of care and pathways to and through addiction treatment and child welfare services for people with disabilities in the United States

 –Child protection social work with immigrant children and families in the United States (with Dr. Katrin Kriz, Emmanuel College)